calculix/cae/README.md

 - [Solid mesh parser](src/model/parsers/mesh.py) supports includes in the input file.
 Tested on the all official CalculiX examples.
 See [tests.log](src/tests.log).

 - Application's global settings could be set up in the File->Settings menu.
-Settings are maintained in editable env-file with Python syntax.
-The file is automatically overwritten during the workflow.
+Settings are maintained in editable Python file - it is automatically overwritten during the workflow.

 - [Optimal job management](src/model/job.py):